 Before deciding on the trainer to student ratios in distance learning, RTOs must consider the training being delivered and the learner cohort.
 For example, where all students are not required to be online at the same time, trainers may be able to support a larger number of learners than would be present in a classroom.

 RTOs must ensure that all students are supported and have adequate access to their trainer to assist them in their learning.
-Cloud Assess Messaging, (in BETA) allows students and assessors to contact each other privately.
+Cloud Assess Messaging allows students and assessors to contact each other privately.
 A meeting link can be provided this way too for one to one course discussions.

 Authenticity of assessment